Kortemme-Lab/kddg/README.rst

 Database APIs for a database used by our lab to store data about mutageneses, macromolecular complexes, experimental measurements, and computational methods.
 This database is used primarily for DDG predictions at present.

+Note: This code is unsupported and provided as is (see LICENSE).

 Coding convention
 =================